CMakePP/CMaize/docs/source/about/description.rst

 necessarily must provide very flexible interfaces for locating and consuming dependencies.
 This flexibility comes at the cost of additional complexity and makes writing a reliable build system a time-consuming endeavor.
-CMake Packaging Project (CPP) is designed to simplify this procedure.
+CMake Packaging Project (CMakePP) is designed to simplify this procedure.

 At its heart CPP is a dependency manager written entirely within CMake.
 This means CPP knows how to: